Sen. Hatch Faces 'Youth Movement' In Utah Primary

-The Tea Party revolution swept through Utah in 2010, when conservative favorite Mike Lee ousted three-term Republican senator Bob Bennett at the state party convention.
+The Tea Party revolution swept through Utah in 2010, when conservative favorite Mike Lee ousted three-term Republican Sen. Bob Bennett at the state party convention.

-"Since 2005, there have been 49 new senators elected and there are 10 more retiring this year.
-There is a youth movement in the Senate and it is happening right now.
-These are the new generation of leaders we desperately need and I want to be there with them.
+"Since 2005, there have been 49 new senators elected and there are 10 more retiring this year," Liljenquist said at the state party convention in April.
+"There is a youth movement in the Senate and it is happening right now.
+These are the new generation of leaders we desperately need, and I want to be there with them."

-Hatch came to the convention ready to fend off Liljenquist's challenge with a powerful endorsement from his Republican ally Mitt Romney.
+Hatch came to the convention ready to fend off Liljenquist's challenge with a powerful endorsement from his ally, presumptive GOP presidential candidate Mitt Romney.

-"I'm asking you today to join me in supporting my friend, Senator Orrin Hatch...
+"I'm asking you today to join me in supporting my friend Sen. Orrin Hatch," Romney said.

 Hatch asked GOP delegates to send him back to the Senate one final time.

-"This is my last campaign but it's not the end.
-It will be my last six years in the U.S. Senate, but they'll be the best six years and the most critical six years of all.
+"This is my last campaign, but it's not the end," he said.
+"It will be my last six years in the U.S. Senate, but they'll be the best six years and the most critical six years of all."

 Liljenquist tried to paint Hatch as a progressive Republican.

 "You voted over and over to raise the debt ceiling," he said.
 "That is a tax increase that you've deferred on a whole generation of Americans."